 High school students may also want to check out the Teen Police Academy Training for students 14 to 18 years old.

 School-Based Police Substations

-Goodyear Police Department in collaboration with our local school districts have established three Police Substations for area officers to visit and/or work from.
-The schools have designated an office for officers to conduct meetings, complete paperwork, make phone calls and complete several other work related tasks.
+Goodyear Police Department in collaboration with our local school districts have established three School Police Substations from which officers can work and visit with students and staff.
+The schools have designated an office for officers to conduct meetings, complete paperwork, make phone calls and complete several other work-related tasks.

 2017/2018 - Goodyear Police Department Unit Citation Award Winner

 2018 - Arizona School Resource Officer Association Unit Citation Award Winner

 2018 - National School Resource Officer Association Model Agency Award Winner